ml4ai/automates/documentation/deliverable_reports/m5_final_phase1_report/equation_reading.md

 Based on an analysis of 1600 arXiv papers, the most commonly used math environments (in order) are: `equation`, `align`, and `\[ \]`.
 While the team currently only handles the `equation` environment (40% of the equations found), the pipeline will be extended to accomodate the other two as well.

 The extracted code for each equation is rendered into a standalone equation image.
-The paired standalone image and source tokens form the training data for the **equation decoder** (Section XX).
+The paired standalone image and source tokens form the training data for the [equation decoder](#Equation-decoding).
 Additionally, the PDF file for the entire paper is scanned for the standalone equation image using [template matching](https://docs.opencv.org/4.0.0/df/dfb/group__imgproc__object.html).
-The resulting axis-aligned bounding box (AABB) is stored for the subsequent training of an **equation detector** (Section XX).
+The resulting axis-aligned bounding box (AABB) is stored for the subsequent training of an [equation detector](#Equation-detection).

-**TODO** edit next paragraph:

-The team will next work on the preprocessing of the extracted TeX tokens to provide the equation decoder a more consistent input.
-At minimum, the preprocessing will include the removal of superfluous code such as`\label{}` directives, the normalization of certain latex expressions
+While much of the preprocessing pipeline is complete, there are a few remaining elements that need to be implemented.
+The team will work on additional normalization of the extracted TeX tokens to provide the equation decoder a more consistent input.
+At minimum, the this will include the removal of superfluous code such as`\label{}` directives, the normalization of certain latex expressions
-(e.g., arbitrary ordering of super and sub-scripts in equations), and the augmentation of the rendered standalone equations (see Section XX).
+(e.g., arbitrary ordering of super and sub-scripts in equations), and the [augmentation of the rendered standalone equations](#Equation-decoding).

->TODO: describe lessons learned so far, state of the art methods tried, shortcomings, plans/strategies for adapting.
-Summarize results, include figures.

 #### Equation detection

 Before equations can be decoded, they first need to be located within the scientific papers encoded as PDF files.
 For this, the team evaluated standard machine vision techniques.
-The SOA Mask-RCNN **TODO: LINK** was selected both for its robust performance across several detection tasks as well as its ease of use.
+The SOA [Mask-RCNN](https://github.com/matterport/Mask_RCNN) (He et al., 2017) was selected both for its robust performance across several detection tasks as well as its ease of use.
 Here, as the desired output of the model is the page and AABB of the detected equations, we ignore the mask (i.e., the precise set of pixels which compose the object), and as such the model is essentially an easy to use Faster R-CNN.

 The Faster R-CNN model uses a base network consisting of a series of convolutional and pooling layers as feature extractors for subsequent steps.
 In the implementation we are initially beginning with, this network is (WHICH?)
 [ResNet](https://arxiv.org/abs/1512.03385) trained on [ImageNet](http://www.image-net.org/). (could be either)